aeshirey/aeshirey.github.io/_posts/2021-11-17-solving-einstein-s-problem-with-smt.md

 (assert (norwegian 1))
 ```

-I programmatically generated these in Python by printing the generated s-exprs to stdout:
+I programmatically generated these function declarations in Python by printing the generated s-exprs to stdout:

 ```python
 parameters = {